Cognigy/Documentation/docs/en/docs/live-agent/reports/supervisor-overview.md

 1. Open the Live Agent interface.
 2. Go to **Reports > Overview**.
-3. At the top of the report, from the **Inbox** list,select an Inbox you want to inspect.
+3. At the top of the report, from the **Inbox** list, select an Inbox you want to inspect.

 The report will be updated with the corresponding data related to the selected Inbox.